nimakarimipour/Torrent-System/README.md

-##Coding
+## Coding

 the file SimulateMachine.java in ir.sharif.ce.partov.user is for you to place your code, do not change other .java files. you can add new .java files.

 ## Installation

-change your directory to here. and then just run **make** to compile the code.
+You need to connect your nodes to PARTOV network Change your directory to here. and then just run **make** to compile the code.
 The CF does not have any special dependency and should be compilable on most Linux systems.

 ## Usage